 I’ve left the negative to last.
 I find Notes consistently loud when busy (and it usually is).
 In the early afternoon, when I was chatting with a friend, it wasn’t too bad, but coming up to five o’clock, the noise was unpleasant and annoyingly loud: I could hear individual voices from practically every part of the room.
 It didn’t help that the music was being played in such a manner that I could only hear the bass; the opposite problem of the headphone-wearer on the train.
 The final discordant note was the large TV at the back showing a film with the sound muted, something I found rather jarring, distracting and utterly pointless.

 Update: Notes now roasts all its own coffee (except decaf) and only uses single-origins.
 The Covent Garden branch has now closed, but new branches have opened across London, including King’s Cross, Canary Wharf and Crossrail Place (also at Canary Wharf).
-There also just a single cart at Borough Market, although the cart in Victoria is still going as an independent operation, Flat Cap Victoria.
+A single cart remains (at Borough Market), although the cart in Victoria is still going as an independent operation, Flat Cap Victoria.

 |31 ST MARTIN’S LANE • LONDON • WC2N 4ER